History of Waldorf schools

 The original Waldorf school opened in Stuttgart, Germany, in 1919.
 The pedagogy was provided by Dr Rudolf Steiner.
 The initial funds, land, buildings and students were provided by Emil Molt, who was the manager of the Waldorf cigarette factory in Stuttgart.

-In the decade following the founding of that first school, further Waldorf schools opened in Germany, Switzerland, Austria, Netherlands, Hungary, Norway, UK and USA.
+In the decade following the founding of that first school, further Waldorf schools opened in Germany, Switzerland, Austria, Netherlands, Hungary, Norway, the UK and the US.
 All the Waldorf schools in Germany were closed down by the Nazis and they progressively reopened after WWII.
 There are now Waldorf schools in 74 countries.
 Some are called ‘Waldorf’ schools and others are called ‘Steiner’ schools.

 The first Waldorf schools

-In the chaotic circumstances of post-World War I Germany, Rudolf Steiner had been giving lectures on his ideas for a societal transformation in the direction of independence of the economic, governmental and cultural realms, known as Social Threefolding, to the workers of various factories.
+In the chaotic circumstances of post-World War I Germany, Rudolf Steiner had been giving lectures on his ideas for a societal transformation in the direction of independence of the economic, governmental and cultural realms, known as social threefolding, to the workers of various factories.
 On April 23, 1919, he held such a lecture for the workers of the Waldorf-Astoria cigarette factory in Stuttgart, Germany; in this lecture he mentioned the need for a new kind of comprehensive school.
 On the following day, the workers approached Herbert Hahn, one of Steiner's close co-workers, and asked him whether their children could be given such a school.
 Independently of this request, the owner and managing director of the factory, Emil Molt, announced his decision to set up such a school for his factory workers' children to the company's board of directors and asked Steiner to be the school's pedagogical consultant.
 The name Waldorf thus comes from the factory which hosted the first school.

 The original Waldorf school was formed as an independent institution licensed by the local government as an exploratory model school with special freedoms.
 Steiner specified four conditions: